TampliteSK/Dragonrose_Cpp/README.md

 This repository is a **rewrite of the original [C Dragonrose](https://github.com/TampliteSK/dragonrose)**. <br>

 Notable differences with older repo: <br>
-- Uses magic bitboards to generate attacks, storing them in pre-generated attack tables for lookups later
+- Uses plain magic bitboards to generate attacks, storing them in pre-generated attack tables for lookups later
 - No longer uses the built-in opening book that comes with VICE
-- Consistent naming convention, data types and parameter ordering
+- More consistent naming convention, data types and parameter ordering
 - Takes inspiration from more engines

 You are free to borrow and/or modify my code if you so wish, as long as you give credit. <br>